Awalrod/jco-datalogger/README.md

 		</node>
 	</slave_nodes>
 </config>`
-Where `$val` is the desired time interval between samples in microseconds
+Where `$val` is the desired time interval between samples in microseconds.

+The WebSocket server accepts commands to control the data stream.
++ `stream?=true/false`: Turns streaming on or off
++ `nodeid?=$nodeid`: Changes nodeData that gets streamed. `$nodeId` is the index of the node in the list of nodes provided in `loggerconfig.xml`, NOT the actual node ID.
+  `nodeid?=all` will send all the node data.

 ## Other Repositories:
 The original jco-datalogger can be found